Miglia Quadrato

 the battle at the head of the field.
 For those of a

-braver disposition there is a category for teams of
+braver disposition there was a category for teams

-just two (not recommended for your first outing).
+of just two (not recommended for your first

 techniques of plotting and clue finding please